From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

 \subsection{Paradigm of the Enhanced Single-Photon Detection}

-\qquad The ESPD architecture is formulated as a level-by-level framework in which the effective detection performance of a given SPD is enhanced through successive processing stages.
-Here, the enhancement is quantified in terms of DE and DCR, defined respectively as the probability of generating a positive detection event given a non-vacuum (single-photon) input and the probability of a positive report given a vacuum input.
+The ESPD architecture is formulated as a recursive, level-by-level framework in which baseline SPD performance is systematically enhanced through successive processing stages.
+Within this paradigm, the performance is characterized by the effective DE ($\eta_{s}$) and DCR ($d_{s}$) at level $s$.
+Recall that DE is the probability of generating a positive detection event given a non-vacuum (single-photon) input, and DCR is the probability of generating an (incorrect) positive report given a vacuum input.
+Let $\text{ESPD}_{s}$ denote the established detector at level $s$, characterized by $(\eta_{s}, d_{s})$.
+The evolution begins with an existing SPD, denoted as $\text{ESPD}_{0}$, with initial values $\eta_{0}=\eta$ and $d_{0}=d$, the performance of the physical baseline SPD.
+The schematic of this recursive logic is illustrated in Fig.~\ref{fig:Design}.